Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

 with $f$ a strict epimorphism, $f'$ is also a strict epimorphism. \item for any Cocartesian square

 with $f$ a strict monomorphism, $f'$ is also a strict monomorphism. \end{enumerate} \end{defn} A sequence

-in $\C$ is called strictly exact (at $F$) if $u$ is strict and $\mathrm{Im}u\cong \mathrm{ker} v$.
-The class of short strictly exact sequences gives $\C$ the structure of an exact category in the sense of Quillen \cite{Quillen}, and we can form the derived category $\mathrm{D}(\C)$ by taking the quotient of the homotopy category by the full subcategory of strictly exact complexes.\\ \\ The derived category $\mathrm{D}(\C)$ admits a canonical t-structure called the left t-structure.
+in $\C$ is called \textbf{strictly exact} (at $F$) if $u$ is strict and $\mathrm{Im}u\cong \mathrm{ker} v$.
+The class of short strictly exact sequences gives $\C$ the structure of an exact category in the sense of Quillen \cite{Quillen}, and we can form the derived category $\mathrm{D}(\C)$ by taking the quotient of the homotopy category by the full subcategory of strictly exact complexes.

+The derived category $\mathrm{D}(\C)$ admits a canonical t-structure called the left t-structure.
 Its heart $LH(\C)$, called the \textbf{left heart} of $\C$, is an abelian category which can be thought of as an `abelian envelope' of $\C$.
-We first give an explicit description of $LH(\C)$ before making this statement more precise.\\ Denote by $K(\C)$ the homotopy category of $\C$.
+We first give an explicit description of $LH(\C)$ before making this statement more precise.
+Denote by $K(\C)$ the homotopy category of $\C$.
 The left heart $LH(\C)$ is the localization of the full subcategory of $K(\C)$ consisting of complexes

 with $f_E$ a monomorphism, by the multiplicative system consisting of morphisms $u: E\to F$ such that